upasanasen/upasanasen.github.io/post/sustainability-ai-2026/index.md

 Artificial Intelligence is now shaping sustainability in three powerful ways:

-• Predicting energy demand
+- Predicting energy demand
-• Optimizing supply chains
+- Optimizing supply chains
-• Reducing waste before it exists
+- Reducing waste before it exists

 This represents a shift from reactive sustainability to predictive sustainability.

 The sustainability leaders of this decade are not just environmentalists.
 They are systems thinkers who understand data, infrastructure, and human behavior together.

-The future belongs to those who can design systems that sustain both civilization and the planet.